yunsemr/Sentiment-Analysis-For-IMDB-Reviews/README.md

     return_attention_mask = True,   # Construct attention. masks.
     return_token_type_ids=False

-then extract the input data and attention mask then converted them to PyTorch tensor.
+then extracted the input data and attention mask and converted them to PyTorch tensor.
 Finally, generated a dataloader with PyTorch's DataLoader library with batch size of 32.

 ### Models, Configurations and Experiments